braheezy/braheezy.github.io/content/posts/what-i-learned-about-mp3-encoding.md

 ## Graduating to a Pure Go Library
 The last task was to hunt through the code and remove every use of `cxgo/runtime/libc`.
 As a bonus, I'd also try to remove the `unsafe` package because safe is better than unsafe, right?

 Pruning `libc` ended up being easy work of replacing mathematical functions with their appropriate `math` counterpart.
 Making the library safe proved more challenging.
 As of this writing, there is an [open issue on the library](https://github.com/braheezy/shine-mp3/issues/1) to remove the last usage of the `unsafe` package.
-There's only one more, can you figure it out?
+There's only one more.
+Can you figure it out?

-There's no C left, so mission accomplished!
+There's no C left so mission accomplished!
 Now Windows folks can encode MP3 files in pure Go.
 Yay?

 [^1]: For non-programmers, a port is software written in a different language.
 [^2]: Yes I know there are quicker ways to accomplish this than writing a whole library.
 Get off my lawn!